Checklist 6 min read

 Feb 1, 2026

-Group Holiday Checklist – What to Bring & Plan – group accommodation planning guide
+Group Holiday Checklist & Planning – group accommodation planning guide

 Organising a group trip to a large holiday house is exciting, but it is easy to forget crucial details when you are coordinating 10, 15, or 20+ people.
 This comprehensive checklist covers everything you need to plan, pack, and prepare—from the booking stage right through to check-out day.
 Print it, share it in the group chat, and tick things off as you go.